noptrix/sshprank/README.md

   -m <opts> [-r <num>]  - pass arbitrary masscan opts, portscan given hosts and
-                          crack for logins. found sshd services will be saved to 'sshds.txt' in supported format for '-l' option and even for '-b'. use '-r' for generating random ipv4 addresses rather than scanning given hosts. these options are always on: '-sS -oX - --open'.
+                          crack for logins. found sshd services will be saved to 'sshds.txt' in supported format for '-h' option and even for '-b'. use '-r' for generating random ipv4 addresses rather than scanning given hosts. these options are always on: '-sS -oX - --open'.